matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

  * We just have to ensure that the UI for visualising diffs makes it clear that diffs could span multiple edits rather than strictly be per-edit-event.

+What happens when we edit a reply?
+ * We just send an m.replace which refers to the m.reference target; nothing special is needed.  i.e. you cannot change who the event is replying to.

+Do we need to support retrospective references?
+ * For something like "m.duplicate" to retrospectively declare that one event dupes another, we might need to bundle two-levels deep (subject+ref and then ref+target).
+We can cross this bridge when we get there though, as a 4th aggregation type

 ## Federation considerations

 In general, no special considerations are needed for federation; relational